Tutorial: Anomaly Detection Solution

 pipeline='bearing_anomaly_pipeline',

 In the scenario described above, the pipeline is scheduled to run every 5 minutes for both Motor 1 and Motor 2.
 After this step, we can review the execution results to verify whether the pipeline is running properly for both Motor 1 and Motor 2.
-For this step, you should check the Execution logs page.
+For this step, you should check the Execution logs page, or the Production Logs detailed for the specific pipeline.

 Conclusion